johangithub/AFMAN11-217v1/chp15.md

 15.6.1.
 Methods of Reporting Altimeter Settings.

 + 15.6.1.1.
 QNH Settings.
-A QNH altimeter setting represents the pressure that would, in theory, exist at sea level at that location by measuring the surface pressure and correcting it to sea level pressure for a standard day.
-Set the reported QNH when descending through, or operating below, the published MSL Transition Level.
-With the proper QNH set, the altimeter will indicate your height above MSL.
+A QNH altimeter setting represents the pressure that would, in theory, exist at sea level at that location by measuring the surface pressure and correcting it to sea level pressure for a standard day. <strong><em>Set the reported QNH when descending through, or operating below, the published MSL Transition Level.</em></strong> With the proper QNH set, the altimeter will indicate your height above MSL.
 All DOD approach criteria are based upon using QNH altimeter settings.
 Some also provide QFE altitudes in parenthesis.

 + 15.6.1.2.
 QNE Settings.
 QNE is used to indicate your height above an imaginary plane called the "standard datum plane," also known as "FL 0".
-The established altimeter setting at FL 0 is 29.92 inches of Mercury (IN HG), or 1013.2 millibars or hectopascals.
-Set QNE (29.92) when climbing through, or operating above the Transition Altitude.
+The established altimeter setting at FL 0 is 29.92 inches of Mercury (IN HG), or 1013.2 millibars or hectopascals. <strong><em>Set QNE (29.92) when climbing through, or operating above the Transition Altitude.</em></strong>

 + 15.6.1.3.
 QFE Settings.
 QFE is the altimeter setting issued to aircraft to indicate the AGL height above the airport.
 With the proper QFE set, your altimeter should indicate "0" on the ground.
 The Royal Air Force and the Royal Navy in the United Kingdom, and in many parts of the Pacific and Eastern Europe commonly use QFE.